-During the regular school year, our ESL program offers free classes at several levels: Pre-Literacy, Beginning Literacy, Low Beginning, High Beginning, Low Intermediate, and High Intermediate.
-If you feel that you are an advanced ESL student, please look at the English Enhancement Classes in our Community Interest program.
+During the regular school year, our ESL program offers free classes at several levels: Beginning Literacy, Low Beginning, High Beginning, Low Intermediate, High Intermediate, Low Advanced, and High Advanced.

 All ESL classes meet two times a week.
 Our morning classes are at the Adult Education Center and Lynbrook High School.
 All evening classes are from 6:00 p.m.- 9:00 p.m.
 The night classes at Fremont High School and Columbia Middle School are held on Mondays and Wednesdays while the ones at Cupertino High School meet on Tuesday and Thursday evenings.

 You must take a placement test in order to enroll for the 2015-2016 school year.

 Registration for the placement test has begun.
 There is at $40 non-refundable testing and processing fee.
 You can register for the test by calling 408.522.2700, Monday through Thursday, from 8 a.m. - 4:30 p.m., and on Friday from 7:30 a.m.
 12:00 p.m. and 1:00-4:00 p.m.
 If you call, payment must be made by Visa or MasterCard.
 You can also register by coming in to our office at 591 W. Fremont Avenue, room 3.
 If you do so, you can pay with cash, a check. or a credit card.
 Once you have taken the test, you will be placed in an ESL class based on space availability.
 You will find the testing dates and times below.